tusktenon/exercism-go/README.md

 ### Reverse String
 Using two loop variables instead of one makes the solution more expressive (and ever so slightly faster).

+### Roman Numerals
+We can store the Arabic-to-Roman conversions in a pair of arrays (of types `int` and `string`), or a single array of `struct` type.
+The latter feels a little safer and more expressive, but the former runs slightly faster.

 ### Sieve

 As in the Sieve of Eratosthenes.
 The canonical structure for keeping track of the marked/unmarked numbers is a slice of bools, but just for fun, I also wrote a solution using a custom bit-array type to save memory.

+### Simple Linked List
+The classic singly linked list (with no tail pointer), suitable for implementing a stack.

 ### Strain